-Yan (Joann) Zhou is Principal Transportation Systems Analyst and the Group Leader for Vehicle and Energy Technology & Mobility Analysis in the Energy Systems Division at Argonne National Laboratory.
+Yan (Joann) Zhou is Principal Transportation Systems Analyst and the Group Leader for Vehicle and Energy Technology & Mobility Analysis in the Energy Systems and Infrastructure Analysis Division at Argonne National Laboratory.

 Dr. Zhou assesses energy and emission impacts of advanced vehicle and fuel and mobility technologies.
 She also analyzes market and technology trends for transportation electrification in the U.S. and China markets.